Site icon Circuit Ideas for You

 How to Build:

-To build a Simple PIR Motion Sensing Security Light Circuit the steps mentioned below needs to the followed:
+To build a PIR Motion Sensing Security Light Circuit the steps mentioned below needs to the followed:

 Circuit Schematic:

-Solder the parts together:
+Solder the Parts:

-Connect the PIR sensor:
+Connect PIR Sensor:

-Close the Circuit:
+Finish the Circuit:

-Connect the LED:
+Connect LED:

 Testing: